 A year ago, researchers from the University of Virginia refuted the long-held belief that the brain has no lymphatic vessels, and therefore no connection to the immune system.

-Now those researchers have taken their findings one step further – they discovered that the immune system could be controlling our social behavior through these vessels, according to researchers from the University of Virginia.
+Now those researchers have taken their findings one step further – they discovered that the immune system could be controlling our social behavior (probably in home care environment) through these vessels, according to researchers from the University of Virginia.

 Last year, the team revealed its findings in Nature, announcing that it had identified a network of lymphatic vessels hidden in the meninges, the layer of tissue that covers the brain.
 Apparently, those vessels shuttle fluid and immune cells from the cerebrospinal fluid to a group of lymph nodes in the neck.